How to Offer Win-Win Perks to Millennials

 When you understand the most pressing desires of millennials, as evidenced by hard data, you'll know how you can tailor perks to appeal to those needs, without letting things get out of hand.

 Perk: Bonuses and Raises

-Contrary to popular belief, money isn't of the utmost importance to millennials.
+Contrary to the popular belief of many, money isn't of the utmost importance to millennials.
 In fact, a great deal of evidence suggests otherwise.
-However, according to a study by San Diego State University, it is true that millennials - wracked by the effects of back-to-back recessions and stuck living with parents - are more motivated by the prospects of financial independence and stability than members of previous generations.
+However, according to a study by San Diego State University (PDF), it is true that millennials—wracked by the effects of back-to-back recessions and stuck living with parents—are more motivated by the prospects of financial independence and stability than members of previous generations.

 Unfortunately, this has led to an impasse between millennials and employers, who have weathered the same financial crises as their employees.
 Employers have had to slow or halt wage increases as a result.
 Most companies have simply frozen wages altogether.

 Naturally, then, in seeking to entice employees, many employers turn to what seems like the next logical step: a merit-pay-model, such as paying salesmen solely on commission or offering performance-based bonuses.
 Research shows, however, that such models don’t always work and sometimes actually discourage productivity.

 In seeking to attract millennial employees, the single strongest financial tool is a competitive salary.
 In seeking to retain them, the most effective financial incentive is offering wage increases tied to a clearly-communicated schedule.

 Millennial employees want transparency in financial matters.
 They want to know the rules, the rewards and the pitfalls of what is offered to them.
 So make them an offer they can’t refuse, and then communicate the implications honestly and in a straightforward manner.

 Do that, and you won’t need to worry about finicky performance-evaluation models.
 Even better, your employees won’t have any ability to game the system or any reason to.

 Perk: Vacation Days, Sick Time, Bereavement, and More